ceford/cefjdemos-data-jdm-user/articles/en/getting-started/installing-joomla.md

 ### Success and Finishing Up the Installation

 Congratulations!
-Joomla!
-4 is now installed.
+Joomla! is now installed.

 <img
 src="https://docs.joomla.org/images/e/e0/J40_Installation_screen_page_4.png"
 class="thumbborder" decoding="async" data-file-width="500"
 data-file-height="318" width="500" height="318"
-alt="J40 Installation screen page 4.png" />
+alt="Installation screen page 4" />

-If you want to start using Joomla right away without [installing extra languages](https://docs.joomla.org/J4.x:Installing_Joomla#Installing_Extra_Languages "Special:MyLanguage/J4.x:Installing Joomla") you can select *Open Administrator* to go to the *Administrator Dashboard* or select *Open Site* to go to the Site Home page.
+If you want to start using Joomla right away without installing extra languages you can select *Open Administrator* to go to the *Administrator Dashboard* or select *Open Site* to go to the Site Home page.
 You may see a section with recommended PHP settings.